rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 ## Open work

-- Build a repository of W3C Verifiable Credentials JSON Schema definition
+- Build a repository and define discovery method held by the client for W3C Verifiable Credentials JSON Schema definitions when `sdr` is requested
-- This protocol can be abstracted from the transport layer
+- Abstract the protocol from the transport layer

 ## Appendix